nicolashainaux/mathmaker/docs/include/overview.rst

     $ pip3 install mathmaker

-(this will automatically install some extra python3 libraries too: polib, ruamel.yaml, intspan and python-daemon).
+(this will automatically install some extra python3 libraries too: mathmakerlib, polib, ruamel.yaml, intspan and python-daemon).

 .. note::
     Check how to fix install if it stops with an error in python-daemon install, in `the complete documentation <http://mathmaker.readthedocs.io/en/master/user_doc.html#python-daemon-error-at-install>`__